-Sign language interpreting and/or real-time captioning services may be requested for classes, class related activities, and college-sponsored events open to students and the public.
-Interpreters/captioners are trained professionals who are hired by the college.
-All interpreters are required to abide by the NAD/RID Code of Professional Conduct.
+Sign Language interpreters are trained professionals who are hired by the college convey messages between two different languages, typically spoken English and American Sign Language (ASL).
+All interpreters are required to abide by professional expectations and conduct.
 In addition, effective January 1, 2009, all RVC interpreters are required to be licensed in accordance with the Interpreter for the Deaf Licensure Act.

 Additional Important Notes